 | Widow or widower (qualifying) | 1.5 |

-Surviving spouses: If one partner in a couple passes away, the surviving spouse does not automatically drop back to 1 part.
-Provided they meet certain conditions — typically having reached a qualifying age or having raised children for a specified number of years — they retain a base of 1.5 parts rather than reverting to 1.
-This is an important protection for older expats and should be confirmed with the tax office at the time, as the qualifying conditions apply on a case-by-case basis.
+Surviving spouses: If one partner passes away, the surviving spouse does not automatically drop back to 1 share.
+Provided they meet certain conditions — typically having reached a qualifying age or having raised children — they retain 1.5 shares.
+Confirm this with the tax office as qualifying conditions apply case by case.

 |---|---|